About Essentials of Programming in Mathematica

 Hardcover: 432 pages

-Essentials of Programming with Mathematica provides an introduction suitable for readers with little or no background in the language as well as for those with some experience using programs such as C, Java, or Perl.
+Essentials of Programming in Mathematica provides an introduction suitable for readers with little or no background in the language as well as for those with some experience using programs such as C, Java, or Perl.
 The author, an established authority on Mathematica programming, has written an example-driven text that covers the language from first principles, as well as including material from natural language processing, bioinformatics, graphs and networks, signal analysis, geometry, computer science, and many other applied areas.

 The book is appropriate for self-study or as a text for a course in programming in computational science.
 Readers will benefit from numerous tips, which provide insight and suggestions on small and large points.
 Also provided are more than 350 exercises from novice through advanced level with solutions available online.